 The UK’s railways are the most heavily congested in Europe.
 Having doubled in the past 20 years, another doubling in demand is forecast over the next 25.
 At present, there are areas of the network that are running on infrastructure dating back to the Victorian era.
-It seems the rail industry has a lot to do, in terms of digital acceleration, if it is ever going to meet the demands its facing.
+It seems the rail industry has a lot to do, in terms of digital acceleration, if it is ever going to meet the demands it is facing.

 Or does it?

-What’s more, the programme also aims to ensure more jobs, more trains and greater regional and national growth.
+What’s more, the Digital Railway programme also aims to secure more jobs, more trains and greater regional and national growth.
 Understandably, there is still work to be done before the industry’s goals for the UK railways are achieved, but the velocity at which change has become so visible in rail – this year alone – is exponential.

 UK railways must focus on digital acceleration